Prioritisation: What Changes First

 Four weeks later

 The pause button: twenty-three subscribers used it.
 Nineteen resumed.
 Four extended but none cancelled.
-Monthly churn dropped from 8% to 5.5%.
+Monthly churn dropped from 5.5% to just over 4%.

 The two-tier model: fourteen new subscribers chose the Fresh Box ($20), six chose Local ($25).
 Nobody switched from Local to Fresh: the new tier is expanding the market, not cannibalising the existing one.
 Sam checked five of the Fresh Box subscribers in their welcome call.
 Three had compared Greenbox to Freshly.
 The $20 price point made the comparison close enough that the recipe cards tipped the balance.